robbert1978/robbert1978.github.io.old/_posts/2023-5-29-OpenHouse-DEFCON-Quals-2023.md

 ```
 ![image](https://github.com/robbert1978/robbert1978.github.io/assets/31349426/59d09249-2f12-4641-9999-a9bc73722f0f)

 Remember the `Node head` addr is on the heap.
-Overwrite `Node 2`.next to the heap addr that contains `Node head` addr so I can leak the PIE.
+Overwritting `Node 2`.next to the heap addr that contains `Node head` addr so I can leak the PIE.

 ![image](https://github.com/robbert1978/robbert1978.github.io/assets/31349426/5cc7af36-7012-4108-bbbe-fee5406cffbb)